 To make up the difference, Social Security will need “massive annual injections of funding in addition to what the program receives from payroll taxes,” John writes.
 Don’t believe the liberal myth that Social Security is on solid financial footing.
 The numbers don’t lie.
 It’s very much part of the spending debate facing Washington.

-The longer Congress delays action, the harder it will be to solve the problem.
+The longer Congress delays action, the hard

 There is already bipartisan support for two of the three ideas recommended by John.
 All three are simple fixes that should be included in any fiscal cliff deal.